Computation of Scattering Matrices and their Derivatives for Waveguides: The Neumann to Dirichlet map

-It is known that the Neumann eigenvectors of $(\Delta-\lambda)$ on $\Gamma$ form an orthonormal basis of $L^2(\Gamma)$, with Neumann eigenvalues $\mu_j, \ j\in \mathbb{N}$.~\cite{mt} Given a basis of $L^2(\Gamma)$, we may compute the Neumann to Dirichlet map in matrix form.
+It is known that the Neumann eigenfunctions of $(\Delta-\lambda)$ on $\Gamma$, the common boundary between $X$ and $E,$ form an orthonormal basis of $L^2(\Gamma)$, with Neumann eigenvalues \\ $\mu_j, \ j\in \mathbb{N}$~\cite{mt}.
+Given a basis of $L^2(\Gamma)$, we may compute the Neumann to Dirichlet map in matrix form.
 This is the first step towards viewing the Neumann to Dirichlet map as a concrete, computable object.
-Given the correspondence between the Neumann to Dirichlet map, the scattering matrix and the resolvent, computing the Neumann to Dirichlet map in this way allows us to realise these other objects in a similar manner.
+With the correspondence between the Neumann to Dirichlet map, the scattering matrix and the resolvent, computing the Neumann to Dirichlet map in this way allows us to realise these other objects in a similar manner.

 \begin{definition} \textbf{Neumann to Dirichlet map, associated to $(\Delta-\lambda)$ on a basis}

 Let us consider an ordered orthonormal basis of $L^2(\Gamma)$, $\lbrace \nu_j \rbrace_{j=0}^\infty$, and $\varphi_k$, such that